Search

 What to eat this mango salad with?

 This mango salad is a perfect side dish with any other main dishes.
-Just because it’s a Thai food, doesn’t mean you can pair it only with Thai foods.
-I personally like to eat this salad with this steamed fish with garlic, ginger and lime juice.
-For other Thai recipes you can check below.
-Due to the burst of flavor in this mango salad, it will be great with some food with a less strong taste.
+I like to eat this salad with this steamed fish with garlic, ginger and lime juice.
+Check out other Thai recipes below.

 You may also like